Table of Contents

-3. Are there any mask and physical distancing requirements on campus?
+3. Are there any mask requirements on campus?

 In general, taking attendance is a good practice in the event of an emergency where a building must be evacuated and students must be accounted for.
 Should County Public Health be concerned about an outbreak in a classroom, this information may also be valuable.
 However, it is not required to take attendance for purposes of routine contact tracing.